The Whole "WALLET" 30 program, is a 30-day reset to your spending.

-I met up with a friend the other day for coffee.
-She looked like she had lost weight so I congratulated her.
-She said she recently completed a 30-day food challenge, "the Whole30", and was thinking about doing another one.
+I met up with a friend the other day for coffee and she was looking noticeably slim.
+I asked her what she was doing differently and he said she recently completed a 30-day food challenge, "the Whole30.”
+She said she was even thinking about doing another 30-day round.
 While she found the challenge hard, by the end, she started craving the new food regimen.
 She is eating healthier and feeling happier.

-The Whole30 is a dieting program where for 30 days you restrict all grains and sugars, eating a diet of mainly vegetables and proteins.
+The Whole30 is a dieting program where for 30 days you restrict all grains and sugars, eating a diet of mainly vegetables, fats and proteins.
 The goal is to reset your body and mind about the foods you consume and how they affect you.

 Now, in the above quote, replace "food" with "money" and "eating" with "spending": "Let your body heal and recover from whatever effects..."money" may be causing.
 Push the reset button with your health, habits, and relationship with "money", and the downstream physical and psychological effects of the "money" choices you’ve been making.
 Learn how the "money" you’ve been "spending" is actually affecting your day-to-day life,...and feelings around "money".
 The most important reason to keep reading?
 This will change your life."

 A diet for the benefit of your physical health is directly correlated to a diet for the benefit of your financial health.
 If you would do a 30-day food challenge, I propose a similar challenge, but for your budget.

 HOW IS THIS SIMILAR TO A 30-DAY DIET CHALLENGE?:

 I believe that health and wealth are 100% connected.
 The similarities in dieting and cutting back spending are exactly the same; motivation and commitment to making a conscious effort to change.
 That is all you need.